witheve/rfcs/proposed/syntax.md

   [@"my party" date: 2]
 ```

-The use of `commit` here means that if `#session-connect` ever exists in the database, then the object `[@"my party" date: 2]` exists even if `#session-connect` is removed in the future.
+The use of `commit` here means that if `#session-connect` ever exists in the database, then the record `[@"my party" date: 2]` exists even if `#session-connect` is removed in the future.
 In fact `#session-connect` exists for only a single tick of compiler time, so if we didn't use `commit`, then the party would only exist for an instant and disappear.

-By contrast, the `bind` fence tells Eve that any object behind the fence is bound to the data in the `match` phase, and therefore only exists if that data exists.
+By contrast, the `bind` fence tells Eve that any record behind the fence is bound to the data in the `match` phase, and therefore only exists if that data exists.
 For example:

 ```
 match